 The members of the TIC are appointed annually by the Board of Directors.
-It shall be composed of at least five (5) members which shall include the President, the Trust Officer and three (3) members of the Board of Directors who are not concurrent members of the Audit Committee and at least one (1) of whom shall be an Independent Director.
+It shall be composed of at least five (5) members which shall include the President and the Chief Trust Officer.
+The three (3) other members of the Board including the Chairperson, should be non-executive directors who are not concurrent members of Corporate Governance Committee, Audit Committee and Board Risk Oversight Committee (BROC).
 The members of the TIC shall preferably have expertise and/or experience in trust or investment management activities or such professional experience in the relevant fields of banking, finance, economics, law, and risk management.